The Storyteller (Vargas Llosa novel): Plot

 The plot develops an extended argument of two sides of what to do with Peru's native Amazonian populations.
 One side argues that tribes should be left alone to live as they have for millennia, leaving them full access and use of their ancient lands.
 The other side posits that such ancient ways cannot survive the exploitation of economic interests.
 In order to save them, natives must be protected by modern intervention of missionaries and government agencies.
 Through the book, each character seeks ways to protect these groups.

-Odd chapters are narrated by Mario Vargas Llosa, both a character and the author of the text.
-These chapters are set in San Marcos University, the radio station where Mario is employed, and several pubs around the city.
-Even number chapters are narrated by Saúl Zaratas as the Storyteller for the Machiguenga and are devoted entirely to telling the history of the tribe and its methods of survival.
+Except for Chapter 1, narrated by Mario Vargas Llosa (both a character and the author of the text), even-numbered chapters and narrated by him.
+These chapters are set at the National University of San Marcos, the radio station where Mario is employed, and several pubs around the city.
+Odd number chapters are narrated by Saúl Zaratas as the Storyteller for the Machiguenga and are devoted entirely to telling the history of the tribe and its methods of survival.
 Those chapters are set throughout the Amazon as the Storyteller travels from one group to another.
-The two characters meet only in the odd chapters from time to time, debating politics, university life, and occasionally the rights of the native tribes to either exist as they have or be saved by modernization.
+The two characters meet only in the even chapters from time to time, debating politics, university life, and occasionally the rights of the native tribes to either exist as they have or be saved by modernization.

 The narrator creates a commentary for public television to shed light on the plight of the Machiguenga, with the hope of convincing himself that the tribe is in better shape for the interventions of modern civilization imposed upon them.
 Saúl, for his part, fully integrates into the tribe, doffing his western ways and incorporating himself fully as a historian and communication link for the disparate members across the Amazon.